ang-zeyu/infisearch/docs/src/indexer/indexing.md

 }
 ```

+The HTML loader indexes a document as such:

-1. The HTML loader traverses the document depth-first, in the order text nodes and attributes appear.
+1. It traverses the document depth-first, in the order text naturally appears.

-2. At each element, it checks if any selectors under `selectors.selector` matches the element.
-If so, all descendants (elements, text) of that element will be indexed under the specified `field_name`, if any.
+2. At each element, it checks if any selectors under `selectors.selector` is satisfied.
+If so, all descendants (elements, text) of that element are indexed under the new specified `field_name`, if any.

    - This process repeats as the document is traversed — if a descendant matched another different selector, the field mapping is overwritten for that descendant and its descendants.